-A. Engagement Commitment and Reporting
+A. Engagement Commitment and Reporting - 2 points

-- Applicant commits to: - Engage QBs in the development or operation of the proposed property in amounts equal to approximately 10% of total development costs. - Submit a report with Final Allocation Application describing these efforts.
+Applicant commits to:

+- Engage QBs in the development or operation of the proposed property in amounts equal to approximately 5% of total construction hard costs as certified by the Independent Auditor Report in the Final Allocation Application. - Submit a report with Final Allocation Application describing these efforts.
 This report would detail successes, obstacles, and other notes pertaining to the applicant's attempts to follow through on this commitment.